mediadrop/mediadrop/doc/install/mac-os.rst

 means it's not installed; output indicates that it is installed and tells us exactly where it is in our system.

-Now that you've got XCode installed, we need to set up python.
+Now that you've got XCode installed, we need to set up Python.
 Every Mac does come with an Apple-provided system version, but it is safest and best practice to not use this and instead install a fresh version.
 There are a few ways of doing this, but for our purposes it is best to do so with Homebrew.